Algebraic Game Theory (SoSe 25)

 To get the latest updates and the Zoom link, please register here.

 After you register, you will receive an email for confirmation.
-The exercise sheets will be sent in the beginning of every week.
+The exercise sheets and lecture notes will be sent in the beginning of every week.

 Lectures: Tuesdays, 11:00 - 12:30 and Exercise Sessions: Wednesdays, 13:30 - 15:00